aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/styling-and-data-formatting/apply-conditional-formatting-in-worksheets/_index.md

 1. **Apply conditional formatting depending on formula**.
    Below is the actual code used by the component to accomplish the task.
 It applies conditional formatting on “B3”.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ConditionalFormattingBasedOnFormula-ConditionalFormattingBasedOnFormula.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ConditionalFormattingBasedOnFormula-ConditionalFormattingBasedOnFormula.java" >}}

 When the above code is executed, conditional formatting is applied to cell “B3” in the first worksheet of the output file (output.xls).
 The conditional formatting applied depends on the formula which calculates the value of “B3” as sum of B1 & B2.
 Please see the following screenshots of the generated XLS file.